jhpyle/docassemblecli/README.md

 path; if it is not, you will need to edit the `dawatchinstall` script so that it can successfully call the `dainstall` script.

-The `dawatchinstall` script depends on the `inotifywait` command.
-If this command is not available on your system, you may need to install the `inotify-tools` package.
+The `dawatchinstall` script depends on the `fswatch` command.
+If this command is not available on your system, you may need to install the `fswatch` package.

 ## Running on Windows